albertw1706/rna_seq_project_group_5/README.md

 ## Sequencing Data Quality Control and Mapping
 Start with running FastQC to check the quality of the sequencing data by running [qc.slurm](scripts/QC/qc.slurm).

+Once all the reports from each samples were obtained, run [multi-qc.slurm](scripts/QC/multi-qc.slurm) to run MultiQC that makes all the html report files into one single html report file.

 ## Read Alignment and Gene Count Quantification

 ## RNA-Seq Exploratory Data Analysis